Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 Now suppose $\F$ is an adically quasi-coherent, almost finitely presented $\O_\X$-module.
 Then we use Lemma~\ref{lemma:global-FP-approximation} to find an FP-$\m_0$-approximation $\phi'\colon \G' \to \F$.
 Now we note that any almost finitely presented $\O_\X$-module is almost coherent by Lemma~\ref{criterion-almost-coherent-formal}.
 Therefore, $\ker \phi$ is again adically quasi-coherent, almost finitely presented.
 Therefore, we can find an FP-$\m_0$-approximation $\phi''\colon \G'' \to \ker(\phi')$ by Lemma~\ref{lemma:global-FP-approximation}.
 Denote by $\phi'''\colon \G'' \to G'$ the composition of $\phi''$ with the natural inclusion $\ker(\phi') \to \G'$.
 Now it is easy to check that $\phi\colon \coker (\phi''') \to \F$ gives the desired ``approximation''. \end{proof}

 \subsection{Formal Schemes.
-Derived Category of Almost Coherent $\O_\X^a$-modules}
+Derived category of almost coherent $\O_\X^a$-modules}

 We discuss the notion of the derived category of almost coherent sheaves on a formal scheme $\X$.
-One major issue is that there the derived category of $\O_\X$-modules with adically quasi-coherent cohomology sheaves is not well-defined, as adically quasi-coherent sheaves is not a Weak Serre subcategory of $\bf{Mod}_\X$, so it is not even an abelian category.
-However, it would be useful for certain technical reasons to be able to work with that category.
+One major issue is that, in this situation, the derived category of $\O_\X$-modules with adically quasi-coherent cohomology sheaves is not well-defined, as adically quasi-coherent sheaves do not form a weak Serre subcategory of $\bf{Mod}_\X$.

-In order to overcome this issue, we follow the strategy used in \cite{Lurie-spectral} and define $``\bf{D}_{qc}(\X)\text{''}$ completely on the derived level without really defining a good abelian notion of (adically) quasi-coherent sheaves.
-For the rest of the section, we fix a base ring $R$ as in the Setup~\ref{set-up3}.
+To overcome this issue, we follow the strategy used in \cite{Lurie-spectral} and define another category $``\bf{D}_{qc}(\X)\text{''}$ completely on the level of derived categories.
+For the rest of the section, we fix a base ring $R$ as in Setup~\ref{set-up3}.